bigeagleowl/A-Shaky-Start-Talk-Timer/README.md

 To set the duration of the talk press button A.  You can then increment the talk length in 1 min steps by pressing button B, and button A decrements the talk length by 1 minute.
 To exit this mode, press Button A for more than 2 seconds.
 It will then tell you the length of the talk.

-If you have other micro:bits with the "A-Shaky-Start-Talk-Timer" program it broadcasts a start message, which causes then to count down too - cool eh!
+If you have other micro:bits with the "A-Shaky-Start-Talk-Timer" program it broadcasts a start message plus talk duration, which causes then to count down in the same way too - cool eh!

 This is written in MicroPython.